Jacksprojects/rxive/content/posts/2021-02-22-postgresql-at-the-terminal/index.md

 ALTER USER postgres WITH PASSWORD 'passwordGoesHere';
 ```

-### Basic commands to list contents

-First off, if your terminal window isn't wide enough to show all of the results you'd like to see, use this to enable or disable extended view
+Great, you're up and running and now have access to the postgres terminal.
+If your terminal window isn't wide enough to show all of the results you'd like to see, you can enable or disable the extended view mode by using the following command:

 ```go {linenos=inline}
 \x
 ```

-If your request returns many results, they'll be shown in a new window, you can exit this window by pressing `q`.
+If your request returns many results, they'll be shown in a new window.
+This new window will have the word (END) at the bottom of the page.
+Don't worry, you can exit this window by pressing `q`.

 You can also exit the postgres terminal using:
 ```go {linenos=inline}
 \q
 ```

+### Basic commands to list contents

 To list all available databases:
 ```go {linenos=inline}